tolyo/angular-qotd/README.md

 angular-qotd
 ============

-AngularJS remake of QOTD from Grails in Action (http://www.manning.com/gsmith/)
+AngularJS/Grails 2.5.5 remake of QOTD from Grails in Action (http://www.manning.com/gsmith/)